 • Motivated to succeed and aspiring to higher positions with increasing visibility and responsibility

 • Endorsed by his/her company to participate in the NAMIC Leadership Seminar

 Forty (40) participants are selected for each session.
 Tuition for the NAMIC Leadership Seminar is $4,200 per participant and includes books, materials, and meals (breakfast, lunch, and breaks).
 Expenses related to travel, lodging, and incidentals are the responsibility of the sponsoring organization.

-Application: Download: 2018 NAMIC Leadership Seminar – San Francisco, CA (Application)
+Application: Download: 2018 NAMIC Leadership Seminar – Minneapolis, MN (Application)

 Scholarship Application Process

 Made possible through a generous gift from the Walter Kaitz Foundation, the scholarships cover 90% ($3,780) of the $4,200 tuition.
 The sponsoring company will be expected to supply the remaining $420 as a symbol of its commitment to that employee’s growth and development.

 ALL other Leadership Seminar expenses, including travel, lodging, meals and program materials, will be covered in full by the scholarship.

 Application: Download: 2018 NAMIC Leadership Seminar – Scholarship Application